-We monitor the laws of all 50 states to identify state laws or regulations that apply to prepaid debit cards and other stored value products.
-Many state laws do not specifically address stored value products and what, if any, legal or regulatory requirements (including licensing) apply to the sale of these products.
+We monitor the laws of all 50 states to identify state laws or regulations that apply (or may apply) to prepaid debit cards.
 We have obtained money transmitter licenses (or similar such licenses) where applicable, based on advice of counsel or when we have been requested to do so.
 If we were found to be in violation of any laws and regulations governing banking, money transmitters, electronic fund transfers, or money laundering in the United States or abroad, we could be subject to penalties or could be forced to change our business practices.